 While he is primarily known as the painter of such works as the “Mona Lisa” and “The Last Supper,” Leonardo da Vinci was also a keen inventor who envisioned underwater boats and flying machines hundreds of years before the invention of either the submarine or the airplane.
 Da Vinci’s inventions seem to spring to life at this wonderful museum; here, kids can learn more about what made da Vinci a great artist and the quintessential Renaissance man.

 8. Galleria dell’Accademia, Florence

 As the current home of Michelangelo’s famous sculpture of the biblical hero David, the Galleria dell’Accademia remains one of Tuscany’s premiere destinations for travelers.
 Set in one of Florence’s most beautiful districts, the Galleria offers families the chance to enjoy some of the greatest works of art from the Renaissance.
-Afterward, families can bask in the ambiance of the location’s nearby cafes, parks, and restaurants in true Florentine fashion.
+Afterwards, families can bask in the ambience of the location’s nearby cafes, parks, and restaurants in true Florentine fashion.

 9. Palazzo Vecchio, Florence

 Dominating one of Florence’s central squares and providing visitors with a glimpse into Tuscany’s proud heritage as a once-great Medieval power center, the Palazzo Vecchio traces its origins to a period of history when poets like Dante Alighieri strolled the city’s streets.
 Nearby gelato stands can also provide families with a fun treat as they journey through the city’s ancient streets.

 10. Pinocchio Park, Collodi